Another review, this time we’re heading for London in Overwatch London Calling #1

 The Artistic team has done a phenomenal job on this first issue, Artist Babs Tarr brought her A-game on this title, giving us a familiar but nostalgic feeling from her previous stories such as her run on DC’s Batgirl and Image’s Moto Crush.
 The character designs, as I mentioned in the paragraph above is another part of it leaping off the page because the characters are designed beautifully, they stand out from all the rest, almost to the point where readers could possibly create cosplay outfits influenced from this, Iggy is my new favorite robot girl (that’s right, not ashamed to say it!)
 And I look forward to seeing more of Lena and Iggy in action.
 I would also like to also point out that the layouts that Hunter Clark did were great, a good fit with Tarr’s and Heather Danforth’s pencil work, Rachel Cohen was the Colorist/Artist involved in this artistic team, Dark Horse Comics chose the perfect artistic team and writer for introducing new readers (and players if inspired enough into trying out the game too) to the ever-changing world of Overwatch.
 Again, if you’re wanting to read this new series, click on the links above to check it out, this is a Bi-Monthly book and a print version will be available in December, according to Geek Tyrant’s Tommy Williams.

 Thanks for reading!
-If you have any suggestions, news tips, or questions, email me at firstname.lastname@example.org; Also, be sure to Follow and Subscribe to the Nerd Den’s Twitter, and Tumblr!
-Links are located on the sidebar.
+If you have any suggestions, news tips, or questions, email me at email@example.com.
+Also, be sure to Follow and Subscribe to the Nerd Den on Social Media, Links are located on the sidebar.
 Also, Be sure to check out our new store, Red’s Nerd Shop!Get ready to compete with your very own Overwatch Ultimates 6-Inch Action Figures!
 Each one includes gear from the game and has amazing articulation.
 Case of 8 individually packaged action figures includes: 1x OVW ULTIMATES TRACER 1x OVW ULTIMATES POTATO FIGURE 1x OVW ULTIMATES MCCREE 1x OVW ULTIMATES JUNKRAT (subject to change)